paul-ndl/paul-ndl/README.md

 ### Student in computer science at EPFL | Developer

-👨‍💻 : I'm currently working on the development of the Host me application (course project)
+👨‍💻 : I'm currently working on the development of the Jiyi application

 📧 : nadal.paul@gmail.com